Saint Francis of Assisi and the Custos of the Holy Land

 The 3rd Station of the Via Dolorosa

-What’s their symbol?
+What is their symbol?

-Tau pendant available at our online market!
+The Tau pendant is available in our online store.

-We, the Bethlehem Handicrafts’ team, are so proud to put the Holy Land in your hand by giving you a variety of the best and the most outstanding original Bethlehem’s olive wood carvings with the best quality made in the Holy Land.
+We at Bethlehem Handicrafts are proud to put the Holy Land in your hand by giving you the finest original Bethlehem olive wood carvings, crafted with care in the Holy Land.